 Trinidad Wildlife and Nature Travel

 Trinidad Wildlife and Nature is one reason travellers visit Trinidad as the birdwatching is outstanding.
 Another reason is for the annual Carnival, but not for me.
 Trinidad, together with Tobago, is an island republic in the Caribbean just off the northeast coast of Venezuela.
 The republic is wealthy with an industrial petrochemical-based economy and reliable financial services, and fledgeling tourism industry.
 As independent travellers, we had some concerns about personal safety, mainly because of high crime levels, sometimes aimed at tourists.
 Therefore, I planned the tour with security high on the agenda.
-Having said that most crime seems to be drug or domestic-related.
+However, most crime is drug or domestic-related.

 The album comprises several galleries of fauna and flora photographed at Asa Wright Nature Centre.
 Moreover, staying at the Lodge on a full board basis gives excellent nature photo opportunities from dawn to dusk.